openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-no-docker.md

 source ziti-cli-functions.sh; expressInstall newfolder
 ```

-> [!Warning]
+> [!Note]
 > If you run this command twice in the same shell you'll see a message warning you that you've already
 > run the command.
 It will look like this:
 > ```bash
 > --- It looks like you've run an express install in this shell already. ---
-> --- Please execute unsetZitiEnv to clear any variables already set.    ---
+> Would you like to clear existing Ziti variables and continue (y/N)?
 > ```
 >
-> To clear this warning - as shown simply run `unsetZitiEnv`
+> you need to reset your shell in this situation.
+If you select 'N' the function will exit

 ## Sourcing the Env File